 The Growth Factor Mechanobiology Lab is currently recruiting doctoral students in Mechanical Engineering, Biomedical Engineering, and Material Science and Engineering.
 Email Prof. Michael Albro (email@example.com) for more information.

-The successful applicant will have a strong publishing record in orthopaedic mechanobiology or tissue engineering.
 Ideal candidates should have experience and expertise in at least some of the following areas:

-Ex vivo tissue culture
+Ex vivo live tissue culture models

 To apply, please send a statement of interest, a CV, and the names of three references to Prof. Michael Albro (firstname.lastname@example.org).